Do's and Don'ts When TalkingAbout Long Term Care

 Go with the flow

 While you may have a mental checklist of all the topics you would like to cover, stay focused and really listen.
 You may learn something new or unexpected along the way.
-Most importantly, following where the conversation leads can give you a deeper understanding of your loved one(s) and what their wishes for the future are.
+Most importantly, following where the conversation leads can give you a deeper understanding of your loved one(s) and what their wishes are for the future.

 Give this important conversation the time it needs; there will likely be a lot of back-and-forth which will take time and energy to get through.
-Scheduling the conversation at a when there aren’t time constraints will help alleviate a lot of pressure for all involved.
+Scheduling the conversation for when there aren’t time constraints will help alleviate pressure for all involved.

 If this is your first time discussing this topic, focus more on the feeling and the emotions around the subject.
 Avoid bringing up too many statistics or actively filling out forms.
 That can be overwhelming, especially for an initial conversation.